Which species are assessed

 Species assessment reports

-Species assessments reports are detailed technical documents that contain information such as the population size, and threats.
+Species assessments reports are detailed technical documents that contain information such as the distribution, population size, and threats.
 Please note that species assessed prior to December 2013 were classified according to COSSARO’s previous criteria.
 For further information and/or access to species reports from before 2013 please contact us at COSSAROSecretariat@ontario.ca.

-This searchable table includes the species assessed by COSSARO from 2013 – 2023, including current status, a link to COSSARO’s assessment report, and a link to the Ontario government species page (if applicable).
+This searchable table includes the species assessed by COSSARO from 2013 – 2024, including current status, a link to COSSARO’s assessment report, and a link to the Ontario government species page (if applicable).

 - END